-In addition to settlements, there are 106 outposts dotted around the West Bank, in many cases used by the Israeli State as the first stage in the establishment of new settlements.
+In addition to settlements, there are hundreds of outposts dotted around the West Bank, in many cases used by the Israeli State as the first stage in the establishment of new settlements.

-But, according to MIFTAH, “A viable Palestinian state is impossible to create without a full dismantlement of settlements and their population from the West Bank to the pre-1967 borders” (21/08/2009)."
+"A viable Palestinian state is impossible to create without a full dismantlement of settlements and their population from the West Bank to the pre-1967 borders” (21/08/2009)."
 MIFTAH

 Sources and References